aldrisheesh/groupings-tracker/src/SUPABASE_SETUP.md

    - Create groups
    - Add members to groups
    - Lock a grouping
-4. **Multi-user test**:
+4. **Real-time multi-user test**:
    - Open the app in a different browser or incognito window
-   - Make a change in one window
+   - Make a change in one window (e.g., add a student)
-   - Refresh the other window - you should see the changes!
+   - **Watch the other window update instantly WITHOUT refreshing!**
+   - This confirms real-time sync is working

 ---